georgethomas111/doggo/README.md

 # Components

-* HTTPDecoder - decodes HTTP data from an os interface that is passed.
+* network - This is the package that interacts with the system network interfaces. interfaces.go - list of network interfaces. interfaces_error.go - the errors that the interfaces can give. interfaces_test.go - tests for the network interfaces.
-* systeminterface - This is the package that interacts with the system network interfaces.
+* network/httpdecoder - decodes HTTP data from an os interface that is passed.